The fingerprints of extraterrestrial life could be found in the atmospheres of distant worlds beyond our Sun

 We are entering a golden age for characterising nearby worlds.

 Prof Lewis Dartnell is an astrobiologist at the University of Westminster.
 He was reading When is chemical disequilibrium in Earth-like planetary atmospheres a biosignature versus an anti-biosignature?
 Disequilibria from dead to living worlds by Nicholas Wogan and David Catling.
-Read it online at here.
+Read it online here.

 This article originally appeared in the February 2020 issue of BBC Sky at Night Magazine.